project-image

 Receipt of standard edition copies

-over 1 year ago – Thu, Dec 15, 2022 at 01:18:49 AM
+almost 2 years ago – Thu, Dec 15, 2022 at 01:18:49 AM

 By now, copies of the standard edition should have been delivered to all of you who backed at that level.
 (Except for people who are expecting to receive a standard copy along with a deluxe, since those will be mailed together with deluxes, as Gray completes the deluxes.)
 If you backed at the standard level and have not yet received your copy of the book, please reply to this update and I'll get in touch with you by email so we can pursue tracking, etc. Thanks.